Hi, I'm David.

 Product

-As much as I enjoyed my time in the marketing world, I've always been drawn to the product side.
+As much as I enjoyed my time in the marketing world, I've always been drawn to product design.
 I had the honor of studying under some amazing entrepreneurs at Princeton and had been devouring books like Creativity, Inc., Zero to One, and The Design of Everyday Things ever since.

-I had the amazing opportunity to write my own job description as I joined the product team at Frame.io.
-I built a new team, which combines UX research, deep subject-matter expertise, and data science to generate a holistic and deeply-nuanced understanding of our product and its users.
-We then use those insights to help make product decisions.
+When I made my next career move to the product team at Frame.io.
+I had the incredible opportunity to write my own job description.
+I built a new team, in partnership with Design, which combines UX research, deep subject-matter expertise, and data science to generate a holistic and deeply-nuanced understanding of our product and its users.
+We then use those insights to make product design and strategy decisions.

 Contact